 After the first stocking machine was smuggled from England to Ipswich in 1822, immigrants arrived in Ipswich to work in the cotton and hosiery mills, contributing to the town’s diverse cultural heritage.

 The South Congregational church burned on December 10, 1977.
 The lot is now a small park with two benches and the bell which survived the fire, surrounded by the old foundation.

 The Ipswich Female Seminary was established in April 1828 by Zilpah Grant and 24-year-old Mary Lyon for the secondary and college-level education of young women.
 It was the first endowed seminary for women and the first to give diplomas to its graduates.

-Joseph Ross (1822-1903) began his working life as a house carpenter in Ipswich, his native town.
-He is best known for designing the first movable span bridge in the country, which he patented in 1849 at the age of 26, and became the most common railroad bridge type in the Boston area.
+Joseph Ross (1822-1903) is best known for designing the first movable span bridge in the country, which he patented in 1849 at the age of 26, and became the most common railroad bridge type in the Boston area.
 His corporation Joseph Ross & Sons was highly successful.

 In March 1872, Edward L Davenport and Frederick W Goodwin began publication of the Ipswich Chronicle.
 Several years later, I.J.
 Potter became the proprietor.
 He and his brother J. M. Potter created a chain of papers which included the Ipswich Chronicle, Amesbury Villager, Lynn Reporter, Lynn Bee and the Yankee Blade […]